acar12/beach-game/README.md

 # beach-game
-Clone of powder game, I used to play the game as a kid.
+Clone of powder game.
+I used to play powder game as a kid.
+### features
+- sand and water physics
+- water displacement (sand sinks in water)